Luxoimum/MultiAgentProgrammingContest/README.md

 Once upon you started the server you can start playing by executing the file "main.py" located in "/src".
 Several flags are available:

 -   "--team-size": (integer) The number of agents playing the game.
--   "--team-id": (char) The main character of a team, it can be "A" or "B".
+-   "--team-name": (char) The main character of a team, it can be "A" or "B".
+-   "--agent-id": (integer) The id of the agent you want to wake up.

+    NOTE: "--agent-id" works only when "--team-size" == 1

 Example: